josephDorsey/HTML-CSS-Course/README.md

 ## Lecture 2: Styling Text

-In this section we will learn 6 properties to style CSS.
+In this section we will learn a few properties to style CSS.

 1. `font-size: 26px`

-   1. `font-size`: is usually 16px by default until we change it.
+   - `font-size`: is usually 16px by default until we change it.

 2. `Font-family`: can specify different fonts for your text.

-- The funny thing about CSS for other computers is just because you have the font-family connected to your computer, doesn't mean other people will have it on their computer.
+- The funny thing about CSS for other computers is just because you have the `font-family` connected to your computer, doesn't mean other people will have it on their computer.
 So we will need to create a link like we did for the style sheet but for fonts.

 4. `text-transform: uppercase`: can turn a text uppercase and other things.